-Course Name: Wood DesignGrades: 10-12Prerequisite: Intro to IACredit: 0.5 Fine Art
+Course Name: Wood DesignGrades: 10-12Prerequisite: Intro to IACredit: 0.5 Fine Art or Permission of Instructor

 Description: This course is an in-depth experience in woodworking.
 It focuses on solving problems related to more Honors student projects.
 Emphasis is placed on creative design and more specialized use of tools and machinery.